About the course

 The 'Archaeological Principles' option is assessed by a portfolio of work.

-Subject stream core option 1 will be assessed by a three-hour written examination and/or essays.
+Subject stream core option 1 will be assessed by three 2,000-word (max) take-home essays submitted in the second term.

 Subject stream core option 2 is assessed by two 5,000-word (max) extended essays submitted in the third term.